openebs-archive/node-disk-manager/docs/developer-setup.md

 ### Create a pull request

-Before you raise the Pull Requests, ensure you have reviewed the checklist in the [CONTRIBUTING GUIDE](../CONTRIBUTING.md):
+Before you raise the Pull Requests, ensure you have reviewed the checklist in the [CONTRIBUTING GUIDE](https://github.com/openebs/openebs/blob/master/CONTRIBUTING.md):
 - Ensure that you have re-based your changes with the upstream using the steps above.
 - Ensure that you have added the required unit tests for the bug fixes or new feature that you have introduced.
+- Ensure that commits are signed (DCO) .
 - Ensure your commits history is clean with proper header and descriptions.

 Go to the [openebs/node-disk-manager github](https://github.com/openebs/node-disk-manager) and follow the Open Pull Request link to raise your PR from your development branch.